mark-w-meyer/CS-470-H7246_Full_Stack_Development_II/README.md

 # CS-470-H7246_Full_Stack_Development_II
 This repository contains artifacts concerning the migration of a containerized application to an S3 bucket in an AWS cloud.
 Included is a video link to a PowerPoint presentation regarding cloud development.
+The lafs-web and lafs-api folders contain the docker-compose.yml files used in the containerization.
+Due to the nature of cloud services and the security features that create unique IDs, it would be both redundant and a security risk to post any of the AWS code to GitHub.